Recent Posts

 I have really enjoyed trying different Swedish dishes since we’ve been living here, and trying my hand at making some of them.
 Expect to see more of that soon.
 It’s probably been several years since I put together any proper cabbage rolls at all, and I’ve never cooked the Swedish style.
 The type I’m more used to are more coalfields Hungarian influenced, cooked with tomato which then gets used for a sour cream sauce.
 (Likely also the subject of a future post.)
 But, the tomatoless take here is also delicious.

-The only cabbage we currently had was already cut into, and I felt like fixing something slightly less involved anyway.
+The only cabbage we currently had already had part of it cut off, and I felt like fixing something slightly less involved anyway.
 So, I decided it was a good time to go ahead and put together this equally scrumptious “lazy” version.
 (Also for the first time.)
 It’s not a quick dish to make either, but most of that is the baking time.

 Much like with meatballs, boiled potatoes are evidently the most classic accompaniment, but this should go equally well with mashed potatoes or even rice.
 Yesterday I opted for some buttery parsley potatoes.
 This also uses a rich gravy made with the pan juices, and generally cream.